flhofer/docker_tutorial/#1_Container/README.md

 ### Isolation ??

-Without deleting any container, we can start our `cont1` again by typing `docker container start -i cont1`, and we are back in the bash. ( no need for -t, tty is already created )
+Without deleting any container, we can start our `cont1` again by typing `docker container start -i cont1`, and we are back in the bash. ( here -i stands for interactive )
 Here now the curious thing, the actual difference to a virtualization.
 In the bash, type `uname -a`.
 You should have a different output for each *version* of your systems. mine is